Processing the Input (keyboard, mouse). Intersections

 // send the 'Perform action 0' signal to the object

-// register it as the list selected
+// register it as the last selected

 SelectedObject = obj;